-Variation feed allows you to automate the process of creating, editing, and removing variations.
-It is done by choosing a template, and connect it to a CSV or XML file with the variations metadata (images, titles, etc.).
-Whenever the file changes - the variations will change as well.
+The Variation feed enables you to automate the process of creating, editing, and removing variations.
+You choose a template, and connect it to a CSV or XML file with the variations metadata (images, titles, and so on).
+Whenever the file changes – the variations changes as well.

 Step 1: Design Your Template

 - Turn into a variable every part of the template that you want to be populated by the variation feed.
 For example, if you want the image to be different for every variation, and the image URL is in the variation feed – the image src should be a variable.

 The file can be a CSV or an XML file, that you can either upload to Dynamic Yield or host on your server.